Geoogolla/enterprise-docs/docs/administrator-guide/application-startup.md

 # Application Startup

-This topic describes how to startup the  Bold Reports Enterprise Application.
+This topic describes how to startup the  Bold Reports Enterprise Application

 Application startup screen helps you to configure storage options and admin account setup.